Spain-Valencia Flag

 Well, here's for why!
 It looks not a little unlike this although the wave-effect tiles of the Explanada de España are said to leave some people feeling a little seasick.

-The maze of backstreets are a treat with all your major international cuisines covered and it's barely 20 minutes in a taxi from the airport to the banyan tree[1]s.
+The maze of backstreets are a treat with all your major international cuisines covered.

 There's history here that goes back 7,000 years, unlike Benidorm whose civilisation of sorts only dates back to the early seventies.
-While the subject is on, isn't Benidorm dreadful?
+While we're on the subject, isn't Benidorm dreadful?

 New Delhi (Passeig Esplanada d'Espanya)